-- 1.06: Tenure Policy See Agricultural Chapter Section 1.04.
-Within Agriculture Preservation areas, require that a property owner must own his/her property for a minimum of 20 years prior to the date of application for a rezone or a land division before being able to divide off a parcel, building site with associated preservation area, or lot under density policies of this plan.
+- 1.06 Tenure Policy See Agricultural Chapter Section 1.04.
+Within Agriculture Preservation areas, require that a property owner must own his/her property for a minimum of 10 years prior to the date of application for a rezone or a land division before being able to divide off a parcel, building site with associated preservation area, or lot under density policies of this plan.
 Enforcement of this policy will be primarily achieved through the Town of Vienna Land Division and Subdivision Ordinance.
-Areas within designated urban service areas are not subject to the Town of Vienna Land Division and Subdivision Ordinance. - 1.06.1: Exemptions from the Tenure Policy The tenure policy does not apply to the following situations: - a) Separation of existing farm buildings from the primary residence would be exempt from this policy. - b) This tenure policy would not be applicable in approved urban service areas or limited urban service areas. - c) Available splits for immediate family members may be proposed through December 31, 2008. - 1.07: Zoning for Farm Related Residential Uses See Agricultural Element Section 3.01.2.
+Areas within designated urban service areas are not subject to the Town of Vienna Land Division and Subdivision Ordinance. - 1.06.1 Exemptions from the Tenure Policy The tenure policy does not apply to the following situations: - a) Separation of existing farm buildings from the primary residence would be exempt from this policy. - b) This tenure policy would not be applicable in approved urban service areas or limited urban service areas. - 20ning for Farm Related Residential Uses See Agricultural Element Section 3.01.2.
 The applicable zoning classification for rural residential uses within agricultural areas that are outside of the extraterritorial zoning jurisdiction of the Village of DeForest is the Exclusive Agriculture classification of the Dane County Zoning Ordinance.
-The applicable zoning ordinance within the extraterritorial zoning jurisdiction of the Village of DeForest is the adopted ETZ Ordinance. - 1.08: Zoning for Non-Farm Residential Uses The applicable zoning classifications for non-farm related residential uses outside of the extraterritorial zoning jurisdiction of the Village of DeForest is the Rural Residential (RR) Housing (RH) and Residential (SFR) Districts of the Dane County Zoning Ordinance26 The applicable zoning ordinance within the extraterritorial zoning jurisdiction of the Village of DeForest is the adopted ETZ Ordinance.
-The appropriate zoning category for the proposed use will be based upon whether or not urban services are available (namely water and sewer) or adequate soils for septic systems and well-drilling are available, the lot size as defined in the applicable zoning ordinance, the area is not encumbered as to future land uses in any fashion from previous land divisions or rezoning, and the proposed use is compatible with existing uses in the area. - 1.09: Locations of New Subdivisions There are currently two potential single-family residential subdivision developments located directly between existing single-family subdivision developments in the southeast part of the Town at this time (see the Proposed Land Use Map).
-No other areas have been identified as this time. - Goal 2: Reduce and eliminate the potential for land use conflicts between farm and residential uses.
-Objective 2.0: Encourage the location, siting, and design of any new residential development to be conducted in a manner that does not conflict with neighboring uses.
+The applicable zoning ordinance within the extraterritorial zoning jurisdiction of the Village of DeForest is the adopted ETZ Ordinance. - Zoning for Non-Farm Residential Uses The applicable zoning classifications for non-farm related residential uses outside of the extraterritorial zoning jurisdiction of the Village of DeForest is the Rural Residential (RR) Housing (RH) and Residential (SFR) Districts of the Dane County Zoning Ordinance26 The applicable zoning ordinance within the extraterritorial zoning jurisdiction of the Village of DeForest is the adopted ETZ Ordinance.
+The appropriate zoning category for the proposed use will be based upon whether or not urban services are available (namely water and sewer) or adequate soils for septic systems and well-drilling are available, the lot size as defined in the applicable zoning ordinance, the area is not encumbered as to future land uses in any fashion from previous land divisions or rezoning, and the proposed use is compatible with existing uses in the area. - 1.09 Locations of New Subdivisions There are currently two potential single-family residential subdivision developments located directly between existing single- family subdivision developments in the southeast part of the Town at this time (see the Proposed Land Use Map).
+No other areas have been identified as this time.

+Goal 2: Reduce and eliminate the potential for land use conflicts between farm and residential uses.